MaterializeInc/materialize/doc/user/content/cloud/connect-to-materialize-cloud.md

 ---
 title: "Connect to Materialize Cloud"
-description: "You can connect Materialize Cloud to streaming data sources or call on it with your own apps."
+description: "You can connect Materialize Cloud to streaming data sources."
 menu:
   main:
     parent: "cloud"